hmussana/iac-aws-iam/README.md

 ### Deployment Steps
 1. Rename `project1-production` as desired and add all the aws accounts as directories under: `managed-accounts`
-	- Also adjust the `TemplatePath` values accordingly in *pipeline.yaml* so the code pipeline.
+	- Also adjust the `TemplatePath` values accordingly in *pipeline.yaml*.
 2. Replace the example AWS account ID `012345678901` in `project1-production` and subsequently for all managed accounts you want to use.
 3. Create the pipeline stack in AWS CloudFormation console or via api/cli using `managed-accounts/project1-production/pipeline.yaml` which will setup the roles stack itself.
-See [this](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html) to do that.
+See [this](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html) for how to do that.
 4. Provide your GitHub token for the parameter value.
 Check [this guide](https://docs.aws.amazon.com/codepipeline/latest/userguide/integrations-action-type.html#integrations-source
 ) for details on how to generate one.
 5. Update/add the example account ID mappings in `groups-admin.yaml`.
 Create more group templates if desired using this file and name appropriately e.g. `groups-developer.yaml` or `groups-readonly.yaml`.
 Also change project names as desired and adjust `GroupName` and Output Export values accordingly.